dogmaticcentral/CG/README.md

 **[44_mutation_freq_stats.py](icgc/50_production/44_mutation_freq_stats.py).** Given an HGNC symbol (or two) for a protein coding gene, it produces a table in tsv format containing the information about the overall stats of the cancers in which the query gene appears mutated.
-This should give you an idea how extraordinary (or not) is the number of mutations from the previous script.
-Thus for example, if a gene is mutated in 5% of all patients of the database, it might not be very significant if the same is true of 7,000 other genes, if the cancer at hand is mutation-happy.
+This should give you an idea of how extraordinary (or not) is the number of mutations from the previous script.
+Thus for example, if a gene is mutated in 5% of all patients in the database, it might not be very significant if the same is true for 7,000 other genes, as might be the case if the cancer at hand is mutation-happy.
 To the contrary, 2% of the patients  might be meaningful if it holds for a small percentage of the genome.
 The table is created in the directory where the script is invoked.

 **[45_two_gene_co-ocurrence.py](icgc/50_production/45_two_gene_co-ocurrence.py).** Given a background gene and a list